SequencingDOTcom/RTP-API-Gradle-Maven-OAuth-Java/README.md

 2) [Generate a Sequencing.com OAuth2 secret](https://sequencing.com/api-secret-generator) for your app

-3) Add this Maven plugin to your Android app and then insert the OAuth2 secret
+3) Add this [Maven plugin](https://repo1.maven.org/maven2/com/sequencing/oauth2-core/1.0/) to your Android app and insert OAuth2 secret

-Once you've popped this plugin into your app, select one or more [app chains](https://sequencing.com/app-chains/).
-App chains analyze your app users genes and provide a response to your app that contains actionable information.
+Once you've popped this plugin into your app, add one or more App Chains that will provide your app with actionable information obtained from your app user's genes.
+Your app will be able to use this informamtion to provide a highly personalized UX for each user.

 App chains
 ======================================